Updated: April 2022

 Depending on your citizenship, you may require a temporary resident visa (TRV) to travel to Canada.
 A TRV is a government issued document that allows foreign nationals to enter Canada.
 A TRV does not generally allow you to work or study in Canada.
 In order to work or study in Canada you must obtain a Work Permit or Study Permit, respectively.

 Employment and Social Development Canada handles Labour Market Impact Assessment Applications.
 Service Canada administers the processing of the LMIA Applications.

 LMIA Applications assess whether the labour market needs a foreign worker to fill a job position because no Canadian worker is available for the job.
 If an LMIA is required, the employer must apply for and obtain a positive decision on the LMIA before the foreign worker can apply for a work permit.
 Certain work permits do not need to be supported by a positive LMIA.

 Canadian citizens or a permanent residents of Canada can sponsor their spouses, common-law partners, conjugal partners, dependent children (including adopted children) or other eligible relatives (such as a parents or grandparents) to become a permanent residents.

+Express Entry is the most popular permanent residence program for skilled workers.
 Skilled Workers, for the purposes of Canada immigration, are people who they have the education, work experience, language skills, etc. to help them become economically established in Canada.